SoftwareAG/sagdevops-templates/templates/sag-db-oracle-104-sample/README.md

 > STATUS: INCUBATING

 With this template you can create user, storage tablespaces and webMethods database components on an Oracle database server.
-If you need any other database components, you can extend the template with similar inline templates as is-db-scripts for example.
+If you need any other database components, you can extend the template with similar inline templates, like is-db-scripts.

 ## Requirements

+None.

 ### Supported Software AG releases

-* Command Central 10.4 or higher
+* Command Central 10.4 and higher
-* Database Component Configurator 10.4 or higher
+* Database Component Configurator 10.4 and higher
-* webMethods database components for products 9.8 or higher
+* webMethods database components for products 9.8 and higher

 ### Supported platforms

 * All supported Windows and UNIX platforms
 * All supported versions of Oracle database
-* Docker Engine 17.09 or higher
+* Docker Engine 17.09 and higher

 ## Running as a standalone Composite Template